DataDog/dd-opentracing-cpp/doc/configuration.md

 Options
 -------
 ### Agent Host
-The name of the host at which the Datadog Agent can be contacted.
+The name of the host at which the Datadog Agent can be contacted, or the host's IP address.

 - **TracerOptions member**: `std::string agent_host`
 - **JSON property**: `"agent_host"` _string_